greenonline/TinyTextAdventure_in_ZIL/README.md

 Feature 'collection expressions' is not available in C# 10.0.
 Please use language version 12.0 or greater. [/Users/macbook/Downloads/zilf-0.11.1/test/Zapf.Tests/Zapf.Tests.csproj]
 ```

+#### Success?

-Changing `10.0` to `12.0` - which is probably the best version, as it is preceding the dotnet v9 correspondance to language 13.0 - resulted in success:
+Changing `10.0` to `12.0` – which is probably the best version, as it is preceding the dotnet v9 correspondance to language 13.0 – resulted in success:

 ```none
 % dotnet build Zilf.sln